 - MS that is progressive from the beginning or becomes progressive shortly after the onset

 Symptoms in multiple sclerosis depend on the location of the nerve lesion.
-Not all symptoms affect all patients.
+Not all symptoms affect all people.

 Symptoms more likely to occur earlier in the disease include:

 - Vision Problems.
 Optic neuritis, inflammation of the nerves in the eye, is a common early symptom.
-Patients may initially experience blurred or double vision, usually because of problems with one eye.
-As the condition progresses, vision loss increases, although total blindness is rare.
+People may initially experience blurred or double vision, usually because of problems with one eye.
+Most people usually have good recovery from the first attack.
+However, with recurrent attacks and as the condition progresses, vision loss increases, although total blindness is rare.

 - Tingling and Numbness Sensations.
-Tingling, crawling or burning sensations, or loss of sensation can occur.
-Patients may feel sensations of intense heat or cold.
+Tingling, crawling or burning sensations (paresthesia), or loss of sensation, can occur.
+There may be sensations of intense heat or cold.
 Symptoms often begin at the end of the legs or arms and move up towards the beginning of the limb.
-L’Hermmitte’s sign, which is caused by lesions in the cervical spine in the neck, is an electrical buzzing sensation that runs down the back and into the legs.
+Lhermitte’s sign, which is caused by lesions in the spinal cord in the neck, is an electrical buzzing sensation that runs down the back and into the legs.
 It occurs when bending the neck forward.

 - Muscle Weakness and Spasms.
-Patients can feel weakness, clumsiness, or heaviness in the limbs.
+People may feel weakness, clumsiness, or heaviness in the limbs.
 They may have difficulty with finger dexterity.
-Muscle spasms and stiffness (spasticity), particularly in the legs, occur in an initial attack of MS in nearly half of patients.
+Muscle spasms and stiffness (spasticity), particularly in the legs, occur in an initial attack of MS in nearly half of people.

 - Problems with Balance and Coordination.
-Patients have an unsteady gait and difficulty walking normally and keeping their balance.
+People may have difficulty walking normally and keeping their balance due to unsteady gait.
 They may have trouble grasping small objects.
-These problems can be compounded by other common MS symptoms, such as dizziness and tremor.
-Ataxia (lack of muscle coordination) and tremors (shaking or trembling of limb) affect up to half of patients.
+These problems can be worsened by other common MS symptoms, such as dizziness and tremor.
+Ataxia (lack of muscle coordination) and tremors (shaking or trembling of limb) are also common.